jewel/clearskies/protocol/core.md

 The handshake negotiates a protocol version as well as optional extensions, such as compression.
-Once the TLS session has started, the server sends a "greeting" that lists all of the protocol versions it supports, as well as an optional extension list.
+Once the TLS session has started, the server sends a "greeting" message that lists all of the protocol versions it supports, as well as an optional extension list.
 The protocol version is an integer.
 The extensions are strings.

 What follows is an example greeting (newlines have been added for legibility, but they would not be legal to send over the wire):